reedhedges/AMRISim/HACKING.md

 "properties" (a generic data container) of these models.

-ROS Interface
+ROS1 Interface
 -------------

-The new ROS interface is implemnted in ROSNode.
+The new ROS1 interface is implemnted in ROS1Node.
 Each simulaion loop, data from each robot is published to topics, and command and service requests are handled.
-Like EmulatePioneer, ROSNode interacts with the Stage simulation through a RobotInterface (the same StageInterface object created at startup in main()).
+Like EmulatePioneer, ROS1Node interacts with the Stage simulation through a RobotInterface (the same StageInterface object created at startup in main()).